slviajero/tinybasic/MANUAL.md

 Function numbers 1 to 31 are assigned to the I/O streams.
 Currently only USR(f, 0) is implemented for the I/O streams.
 They output the status of the stream.

 Function numbers 32 and above can be used to implement individual commands.
+See below for more information.

 ### CALL

 Currently only CALL 0 is implemented.
 Call 0 flushes all buffers.
 On POSIX systems it ends the interpreter and returns to the OS.
 On Arduino AVR and ESP the microcontroller kernel is restarted.

 CALL parameters 0 to 31 are reserved.
 Values from 32 on can be used for implementing own commands.
+See below for more information.

 ### SLEEP